FredRodriguess/FredRodriguess/README.md

 ## My name is Fred Rodrigues 👽

 - Things about me:

-like to play video games
+like to play video games.

-like know to miscellaneous things
+like know to miscellaneous things.